Washington-University/HCPpipelines/ICAFIX/README.md

 If your cluster compute environment doesn't support the use of interpreted MATLAB, your options are either to use compiled MATLAB or Octave.
-Unfortunately, due to different development paths, the availability and setup of compiled MATLAB differs across the different scripts in this directory.
+Unfortunately, due to different development paths, the setup of compiled MATLAB differs across the different scripts in this directory.
 We hope to be able to harmonize this in the future.

-#### hcp_fix
+#### hcp_fix, ReApplyFixPipeline

-The `FSL_FIX_MCRROOT` environment variable in the `${FSL_FIXDIR}/settings.sh` file must be set to the "root" of the directory containing the "MATLAB Compiler Runtime" (MCR) version for the MATLAB release under which the FIX distribution was compiled (which is 'R2014a' as of FIX version 1.067).
+The `FSL_FIX_MCRROOT` environment variable in the `${FSL_FIXDIR}/settings.sh` file must be set to the "root" of the directory containing the "MATLAB Compiler Runtime" (MCR) version for the MATLAB release under which the FIX distribution was compiled (which is 'R2014a' as of FIX version 1.068).
 [Note that the `${FSL_FIXDIR}/settings.sh` file automatically determines the MCR version number (i.e., 'v83')].

-#### hcp_fix_multi_run

-Compiled Matlab mode not currently supported.

-#### ReApplyFixPipeline, ReApplyFixMultiRunPipeline
+#### hcp_fix_multi_run, ReApplyFixMultiRunPipeline

-The `MATLAB_COMPILER_RUNTIME` environment variable must be set to the directory containing the "MATLAB Compiler Runtime" (MCR) version for the compiled binaries supplied as part of the FIX distribution (i.e., 'R2014a/v83', as of FIX version 1.067).

-For example,
+* First, `${FSL_FIXDIR}/settings.sh` must be set up correctly.
+* Second, because some MATLAB functions (that are part of the HCPpipelines, rather than the FIX distribution) were compiled under a different version of the MCR, the `MATLAB_COMPILER_RUNTIME` environment variable must be set to the directory containing the 'R2016b/v91' MCR.

+i.e.,

-	export MATLAB_COMPILER_RUNTIME=/export/matlab/MCR/R2014a/v83
+	export MATLAB_COMPILER_RUNTIME=/export/matlab/MCR/R2016b/v91

 #### PostFix

-The `prepareICAs` MATLAB function that is used by PostFix was compiled under a different version of the MCR.
-Specifically, the `MATLAB_COMPILER_RUNTIME` environment variable must be set to the directory containing the 'R2016b/v91' MCR.
+The `MATLAB_COMPILER_RUNTIME` environment variable must be set to the directory containing the 'R2016b/v91' MCR (i.e., same as with `hcp_fix_multi_run` and `ReApplyFixMultiRunPipeline`.

-For example,

-	export MATLAB_COMPILER_RUNTIME=/export/matlab/MCR/R2016b/v91

 # Supplemental instructions for installing FIX